 How to Find an SEO Consultant

 - Go to local MeetUps and networking events to meet SEO consultants in your area.
-Having face-to-face time with potential SEO consultants can go a long way toward identifying the type of person that will be a good fit for you, your team, and your company’s goals.
+Having face-to-face time with SEO consultants can go a long way toward identifying the type of person that will be a good fit for you, your team, and your company’s goals.

 - Review SEO Blogs to find consultants that speak your language.
-You likely have a sense what you’re looking for (although maybe not fully defined), and reading what professional SEO consultants blog about can help you find a good match based on the type of work that you want to be done.
+You likely have a sense of what you’re looking for (although maybe not fully defined), and reading what professional SEO consultants blog about can help you find a good match based on the type of work that you want to be done.
 Browse AllTop to scan a large list of recent SEO blog post headlines and identify blog post topics that relate to the type of work that you want to be done.

 Note: Notice that I don’t include “Do a Google search” as a specific recommendation.
 This is because a high Google ranking doesn’t always equate to a quality SEO consultant.
 A surprising amount of quality SEO consultants don’t rank #1 for their target keyword phrases, as they are busy with their clients’ SEO campaigns.
 You surely will find some excellent SEO consultants ranking highly, however, this should not be one of your top criteria.